GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Active recall forces your brain to reconstruct information rather than just recognise it.
 This process strengthens neural pathways and makes the information easier to access during an exam.

 The effort matters.
 If it feels easy, you’re probably not learning much.
-The slight frustration of trying to remember something you’ve forgotten is a sign that learning is happening.
+That slight frustration of trying to remember something you’ve forgotten?
+That’s learning happening.
+Don’t avoid it.

 Learn more about implementing active recall in our guide to active recall techniques for GCSE students.